 Topic Number 513 - Work-Related Education Expenses

-You may be able to deduct work-related education expenses paid during the year as an itemized deduction on Form 1040, Schedule A.pdf, Itemized Deductions.
-To be deductible, your expenses must be for education that (1) maintains or improves your job skills or (2) that your employer or a law requires to keep your salary, status, or job.
+You may be able to deduct work-related education expenses paid during the year.
+To be deductible, your expenses must be for education that (1) maintains or improves your job skills or (2) a law requires to keep your status or occupation.
 However, even if the education meets either of these tests, the education can't be part of a program that will qualify you for a new trade or business or that you need to meet the minimal educational requirements of your trade or business.